pakhijain22/CODE-WEAVE/README.md

 # Code Weave ✎

 **Write, code, and think together — in real time.**

-We've all been there: your team's doc is in one tab, your code editor is in another, and you're coordinating over WhatsApp in a third.
-So during a hackathon, we got tired of tab-switching and built the thing we actually wanted — one room where you can write, code, run it, and talk about it, without ever leaving the page.
 ---
 ## What it actually does
 Open the link, create a room (or join one with just a Room ID — no account